Yakov Nazarov

 Yakov Sergeyevich Nazarov (Яков Сергеевич Назаров; born 15 March 1942, Baku, Azerbaijan SSR) is a Soviet and Russian documentary film director, photographer, and artist.
-He is the creator of more than 70 documentary films and the author of a series of portrait films about prominent figures of Russian culture.

-Member of the Union of Cinematographers of Russia and the Union of Photo Artists of Russia.
+He is the creator of more than 70 documentary films and the author of a series of portrait films about prominent figures of Russian culture, and a member of the Union of Cinematographers of Russia and the Union of Photo Artists of Russia.
 His works have been repeatedly recognized at Russian and international film festivals, and some films have been acquired by major museums.

 Biography

 He was born on 15 March 1942 in Baku.

 In 1964, he graduated from the Faculty of Chemical Technology at the Baku Industrial Institute (his initial profession was chemist).

 In 1966, he first picked up a camera and began working in photography.

 In 1973, he graduated from the directing faculty of VGIK (workshop of B. Altshuler).

 From 1973 to 1985, he worked at the film studio Lennauchfilm.

 In 1985, he moved to Moscow, where he lives and works to this day.